MarwanAlsoltany/gdpr-tools/README.md

 - `<track src="" />`
 - `<object data="" />`

-> See [`\MAKS\GDPRTools\Backend\Sanitizer::ELEMENTS`](./src/Backend/Sanitizer.php) to see all the elements that are sanitized by default.
+> Check out [`\MAKS\GDPRTools\Backend\Sanitizer::ELEMENTS`](./src/Backend/Sanitizer.php) to see all the elements that are sanitized by default.

 Starting from `v1.2.0` with the introduction of the JavaScript SDK, you can also prevent inline scripts from running (Google Analytics script for example).
-Because there is not way to determine if an inline script is going to perform some action that requests and external resource and requires user consent, the backend part have to done manually.
+Because there is not way to determine if an inline script is going to perform some action that requests and external resource and therefore requires user consent, the backend part in this case have to done manually.

 The prevention of executing the script can achieved by changing the script element to the following: